 Bruges has a variety of accommodations to fit every budget, ranging from hostels to B&Bs and hotels.
 You can have a look here for accommodation rates across the city.

 And that’s a little taste of Bruges!
-While the city can easily be explored in a weekend – 2-3 days here is great – there are still plenty of things to do in Bruges during your visit.
+While the city can easily be explored over a weekend (2-3 days is great!), there are still plenty of things to do in Bruges during your visit.

 Have you been to Bruges?